ishitarastogi/ENS-Guide/README.md

-# ENS v1 & v2: Understanding Ethereum Name Service
+# What is ENS v2and How it is different from ENSV1?

 ## What is ENS v1?